statox/monorepo/back/README.md

 -   Run `./src/tools/init-db.sh [--prod]`
     -   Without any arguments the script connects to docker
     -   With `--prod` connects to prod db (Requires `npm run heroku:login`

+## CI

+Dependabot is enabled on this repo and [a workflow](./.github/workflow/dependabot-auto-merge.yml) merges its PRs when they don't break anything.
+I took notes about this [in this blogpost](https://www.statox.fr/posts/2024/04/github_dependabot_auto_merge/)